middlebury/college-handbook/content/iv-policies-for-the-institute/c-faculty-handbook/6-evaluation-of-the-faculty.md

 ---
 Evaluation of the faculty serves several Institute objectives, such as assuring and assessing educational effectiveness, providing performance feedback, developing faculty expertise, improving classroom performance, maintaining fairness, and documenting the basis for employment decisions.

 Faculty are formally evaluated according to the procedures outlined below on three specific occasions.
-First, each year every regular faculty member or visiting faculty member on a multi-year contract (those holding a contract two-three years in length), is given an annual review by her/his school dean.
-Program chairs and language coordinators do not normally evaluate their faculty in the annual reviews.
-If a program decides they do want their program chair or language coordinator to contribute to the annual evaluation report, the faculty should have a right to review these comments just as they can view the dean's comments on their annual evaluation report.
+First, each year every regular faculty member or visiting faculty member on a multi-year contract (those holding a contract two-three years in length), is given an annual review by the Dean of Teaching, Learning, and Faculty Development.
+Program chairs and Program Heads  do not normally evaluate their faculty in the annual reviews.
+If a program decides they do want their program chair or Program Head  to contribute to the annual evaluation report, the faculty should have a right to review these comments just as they can view the dean's comments on their annual evaluation report.
 Second, each regular faculty member is evaluated for contract renewal.
 Third, the evaluation process is applied to all promotions.
 The evaluation process is based in part on judgments made upon the review of regularly administered end-of-semester student evaluations and upon peer faculty reviews.

 #### **C.6.a.
 Criteria** {#criteria}